- About WIYN

 - 9K x 9K e2v CCD with 10 micron pixels

 - Choice of two science fibers for two resolution modes: One is the high resolution(HR) mode (R>90,000) for bright targets (V<12).
-The other, a high-efficiency (HE) mode (R~60,000), is designed for fainter stars or poor observing conditions and will be available only in an experimental mode during 2020A (it is not expected to be extensively tested).
+The other, a high-efficiency (HE) mode (R~60,000), is designed for fainter stars or poor observing conditions and will be available only in shared-risk mode during 2021B (it is not expected to be extensively tested)

 - Ultra-precise wavelength calibration via multiple sources, including a laser frequency comb